Securities And Exchange Commission Of Pakistan Simplifies Registration Of Life Insurance Products - UrduPoint

 Securities And Exchange Commission Of Pakistan Simplifies Registration Of Life Insurance Products

-The Securities and Exchange Commission of Pakistan (SECP), in order to promote ease of doing business, on Tuesday simplified submission requirements for registration of a new life insurance product or registering any amendments in an existing one
+The Securities and Exchange Commission of Pakistan (SECP), to promote ease of doing business has simplified submission requirements for registration of a new life insurance product or registering any amendments in an existing product

-ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Mar, 2020 ) :The Securities and Exchange Commission of Pakistan (SECP), in order to promote ease of doing business, on Tuesday simplified submission requirements for registration of a new life insurance product or registering any amendments in an existing one.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Mar, 2020 ) :The Securities and Exchange Commission of Pakistan (SECP), to promote ease of doing business has simplified submission requirements for registration of a new life insurance product or registering any amendments in an existing product.

-According to an SECP press release, most of the products submitted to the SECP by life insurance companies and family takaful operators had standardized features, terms and conditions, which were similar to their existing products.
+Most of the products submitted to SECP by life insurance companies and family takaful operators have standardized features, terms and conditions, which are similar to their existing products, said a press release issued here.